 So, to the meme.
 On the first Saturday of every month, a book is chosen as a starting point and linked to six other books to form a chain.
 Readers and bloggers are invited to join in by creating their own ‘chain’ leading from the selected book.

-The great thing about this meme is that each participant can make their own rules.
-A book doesn’t need to be connected to all the other books on the list, only to the ones next to them in the chain (which is why I managed to link Gone Girl with E. M. Forster).
+A book doesn’t need to be connected to all the other books on the list, only to the ones next to them in the chain.

 How to Join the Meme

 Each person’s chain will look completely different.
 It doesn’t matter what the connection is or where it takes you – just take us on the journey with you.
 Don’t worry if you haven’t read the first book either: you can always find ways to link it based on your expectations/ideas about it.

 Join in by posting your own six degrees chain on your blog and adding the link in the Linky section (or comments) of each month’s post.
 If you don’t have a blog, you can share your chain in the comments section.
 You can also check out links to posts on Twitter using the hashtag #6Degrees

 The Bell Jar by Sylvia Plath

 The Luminaries by Eleanor Catton

 We Are All Completely Beside Ourselves by Karen Joy Fowler

 The Narrow Road to the Deep North by Richard Flanagan